8 surprising reasons you're gaining weight

 But weight isn't always as simple as calories in, calories out, and the lifestyle habits causing your weight gain aren't always obvious.

-If you're eating healthily and doing enough physical activity, here's what could be standing between you and your ideal weight.
+If you're eating healthily and doing enough physical activity yet still wondering 'Why am I gaining weight?!', here's what could be standing between you and your weight goals.

 1. Being polite